hstreamdb/docs/docs/en/guides/write.md

 ::::

-## Write Records with Ordering Keys
+## Write Records with Partition Keys

-Ordering keys are optional, and if not given, the server will automatically assign a default key.Records with the same ordering key can be guaranteed to be written orderly in BufferedProducer.
+Partition keys are optional, and if not given, the server will automatically assign a default key.
+Records with the same partition key can be guaranteed to be written orderly in BufferedProducer.

-Another important feature of HStreamDB, transparent sharding, uses these ordering keys to decide which shards the record will be allocated and improve write/read performance.
-See
-[transparent sharding](../concepts/transparent-sharding.md) for a more detailed explanation.
+Another important feature of HStreamDB, sharding, uses these partition keys to decide which shards the record will be allocated and improve write/read performance.
+See [Manage Shards of a Stream](./shards.md) for a more detailed explanation.

 You can easily write records with keys using the following example: